Bite (Occlusal) Evaluation in cats and dogs

 Malocclusions are variations of the bite from the above described normal scissors bite.
 Malocclusions are classified based on the dental relationships.

-They are numbered one through three with a fourth group that do not fit the first three.
+They are numbered one through three, with a fourth group that does not fit the first three.
 They are designated "Mal 1", "Mal 2" and "Mal 3".

 Mal 1; note the upper first left and right incisors rest behind the lower

 first and second incisor teeth.
 This is called "anterior crossbite".

 Go to orthodontic therapy to view Dr. Kressin's management of this case.

 Class 1 (Mal 1) Notice the upper fourth premolar tooth is positioned

 in an abnormal position inside the lower first molar tooth.
 This